Akramwired/powergym/README.md

 ## What's New?
 --------------

 The WSCC 9-bus system has been added which is similar to IEEE 9-bus system in the environment.
 It is tested with two policy based RL environment namely PPO & A2C.
-The discrete mode of action has been tested with and the continuos action will be tested later.
-More environments will be shortly.
+The discrete mode of action has been tested with and the continuous action will be tested later.
+More environments will be added shortly.

 ## Overview
 ------------